jcantoroc/jcantoroc.github.io/_teaching/2015-spring-teaching-2.md

 ---
-title: "Teaching experience 2"
+title: "POL222H1F: Introduction to Quantitative Reasoning I (Fall 2024)"
 collection: teaching
-type: "Workshop"
+type: "Undergraduate course"
-permalink: /teaching/2015-spring-teaching-1
+permalink: /teaching/2024-spring-teaching-2
-venue: "University 1, Department"
+venue: "University of Toronto, Department of Political Science"
-date: 2015-01-01
-location: "City, Country"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.